Frumuşica High School Well Project – Moldova

 With unstable running water, they cannot consistently wash their hands, use the restrooms, cook, prepare meals, or even clean efficiently – which ultimately halts their progress toward a healthier lifestyle.

 From observations, surveys and open discussion, students stated when the water is low or abruptly stops running, which it often does (no water for a week out of a month), they cannot use the sinks to wash their hands before meals or after using the restroom.
-In fact, they are forced to use the unsanitary outdoor toilets.
+In fact, they are forced to use unsanitary outdoor toilets.

 The cooking staff cannot properly prepare meals for the primary school and the high school students and staff without running water.
 They are forced to go to the nearby uncovered well which is a 3-5-minute walk.

-The cleaning staff, all over the age 50, have to fetch buckets of water from the wells throughout the day to clean and maintain the school.
-The service staff mention that during the cold season, water is used to fill the heating system throughout the school, and without water, the school does not sufficiently heat up.
+The cleaning staff, all over the age of 50, have to fetch buckets of water from the wells throughout the day to clean and maintain the school.
+The service staff mentions that during the cold season, water is used to fill the heating system throughout the school, and without water, the school does not sufficiently heat up.

 The school had its own water well system.
 However, in 1995 the well dried up and the school had to find an alternative water source.
 The school brought water from other wells in cleaning tanks and stored them in large barrels.
 This did not meet the sanitary and health requirements.

 In 2014, Frumuşica High School tried another alternate source for water.
 However, they ran into the same problems, with the prices being extremely high and constant interruptions.

 Without running water, there is a high risk of spreading transmittable diseases, especially if the students and staff cannot wash their hands properly, use the restroom appropriately, and prepare or eat a meal at school correctly.